nathanial/geist/RuntimeVoxelsPlan.md

 - Provide a default block pack matching current visuals.
 - Update README and docs to describe the new data-driven system.

+**Integration Notes (from code audit)**
+- Mesh grouping key: Replace all uses of `FaceMaterial` as a map key in `ChunkMeshCPU`/`ChunkRender` with `MaterialId` (or `RenderKey`).
+Update `meshing_core` and upload paths accordingly.
+- Shader selection: Use material/block metadata for shader choice.
+Add `render_tag` (e.g., `"leaves"`) to materials or allow a block-type override; update `app.rs` to assign the leaves shader based on this tag.
+- Occlusion by shape: Replace `is_occluder/occludes_face` enum matches with shape-aware occlusion (e.g., slabs occlude top or bottom depending on half; stairs occlude top/bottom like slabs; sides full).
+Implement via `Shape` helpers.
+- Light propagation flags: Add `propagates_sky` and `propagates_light` to block types; update skylight and block-light BFS to propagate through blocks with the appropriate flags (current parity: only air propagates both).
+- Leaves collision: Keep leaves `solid=true` for collisions to match current behavior unless changed via config.
+- Material resolution: Implement a resolver that maps `(block, face, state)` to `MaterialId` (for cubes) and use per-shape emitters for non-cubes; both paths feed `MaterialId` to meshing/grouping.
+- Debug names: Implement `Block::debug_name()` via registry for UI/debug prints.
+- Schematic translator: Move hardcoded maps in `schem.rs` to a config-driven translator; ensure `mcworld.rs` calls the same translator.
+- Crates: Add `toml` to dependencies; reuse existing `serde` for config.

 **Performance Considerations**
 - **Memory:** New `Block` packs into 4 bytes (u16 id + u16 state) vs a large enum; reduces `ChunkBuf.blocks` memory.
 - **Dispatch:** Avoid virtual calls per-voxel by: